jonnyggarcia/digitalgarden/src/site/notes/Show your Work.md

 </div></div>

-The book discuss about being a professional vs and amateurs.
+The book discuss about being a professional vs amateur.
 One interesting point is that the amateur, one who do not live base on their work, has nothing to lose and are willing to try anything.
 I always had a similar though about become a professional artist; I do not want to be restrained by imposition of external forces.

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">